Overcompleteness: Relation between overcompleteness and frames

-A frame that is not a Riesz basis, in which case it consists of a set of functions more than a basis, is said to be overcomplete.
+A frame that is not a Riesz basis, in which case it consists of a set of functions more than a basis, is said to be overcomplete or redundant.
 In this case, given $f\in\mathcal{H}$, it can have different decompositions based on the frame.
 The frame given in the example above is an overcomplete frame.

 When frames are used for function estimation, one may want to compare the performance of different frames.
 The parsimony of the approximating functions by different frames may be considered as one way to compare their performances.